sfigg/commercialization-public/test/hlk/testref/audio-device-testing-prerequisites.md

 The following hardware is required for testing an audio device.
 You might need additional hardware if the test device provides bus-specific support.
 To determine whether additional hardware requirements apply, see the test description for each bus-specific test.

 -   Two test computers.
 These test computers must meet the Windows HLK prerequisites and must be included in the same computer pool.
-For more information, see [Windows HLK Prerequisites](p_sxs_hlk.windows_hlk_prerequisites).
+For more information, see [Windows HLK Prerequisites](..\getstarted\windows-hlk-prerequisites.md).
 If the device being tested is a Bluetooth audio device, you need one of the test computers to include a Bluetooth radio, or you must have a Bluetooth controller adapter installed or connected to one of the test computers.

 -   One audio device to be tested.

 -   For in-air tests, a microphone or another active source for audio capture.

-    **Note**
+    >[!NOTE]
+>
     For in-air tests, a microphone or another active capture source (such as an S/PDIF cable that is attached to an audio/video receiver that is actively playing back audio) must be attached to all capture endpoints.
 In addition, speakers or headphones must be attached to all render endpoints.